-Inhalable particles (smaller than 10 microns) and especially fine particles (PM{2.5}) are a health concern because they are easily breathed into the lungs.
+Inhalable particulates (PM10) and especially Fine Particulates (PM{2.5}) are a health concern because they are easily breathed into the lungs.
 Various health problems are associated with both long and short-term exposures.
 When inhaled, these particles can accumulate in the respiratory system and are responsible for heart and lung conditions, such as asthma, bronchitis, cardiac arrhythmias, heart attacks, and can even be attributed to premature death.
 Groups that appear to be at the greatest risk from particulates include children, the elderly, and individuals with heart and lung diseases, such as asthma (US EPA, 2001).